MB-cole/other-projects/README.md

 Feel free to explore!
 If you notice anything that could be improved, I’d greatly appreciate your feedback.

-# note upload date/order does not reflect when a project was started
+-note upload date/order does not reflect when a project was started